l7mp/learning-go/99-labs/02-webapps/README.md

   ```
 - type `kubectl clu<TAB>` to check if autocompletion works: the shell should automatically complete your command to `kubectl cluster-info`.

+> **Note**
-> **Note**: Never use CLIs without autocompletion and always reach out for `<TAB>` while typing.
+> Never use CLIs without autocompletion and always reach out for `<TAB>` while typing.
 CLI tools [written in Go](https://pkg.go.dev/github.com/spf13/cobra) typically provide autocompletion out of the box.
 If a shell does not provide autocompletion, don't use it.

 Some useful `kubectl` commands:
 - `kubectl config view`: view current client config, including the API server URL, access tokens, etc.;